rendfall/safe-cliboard/README.md

-# safe-cliboard
+# safe-clipboard

-Browser Extension to prevent injection malicious code by copy-paste
+> Browser Extension to prevent injection malicious code by copy-paste